talk2amareswaran/fileupload/README.md

 # fileupload

-download the fileuploaddemo.rar file. extract the .rar file and the cmd prompt.
+download the fileuploaddemo.rar file. extract the .rar file and go to the cmd prompt.

 run the "gradle clean build" command in cmd prompt.